 Keep in mind that there are limits for some of these deductions.
 For example, you can deduct medical expenses only to the extent that they exceed 7.5% of your adjusted gross income.

-One additional note to married filers filing separately.
+One additional note for married individuals filing separately.
 Keep in mind that you must both select one type of deduction.
 That is, you must either both itemize or both take the standard deduction.
 You cannot mix and match between the two types of deductions.

 Finally, for anyone who is confident that itemizing will be advantageous, remember to look into every deductible expense you can.
-Remember, every dollar deducted will save you between 15 and 35 cents depending on your tax bracket, so if you can deduct $1,000 off your tax bill, that’s an extra $150 to $350 in your pocket!
+Remember, every dollar deducted will save you between 15 and 35 cents depending on your tax bracket.
+If you can deduct $1,000 off your tax bill, that’s an extra $150 to $350 in your pocket!